FarronF/limerick-council-meetings/meetings/2022/06/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4 May 2022.md

 Transportation and Mobility Directorate

-To receive Update on the Mass Path, Newcastle West.--- 4
+To receive Update on the Mass Path, Newcastle West.
+---
+4

 The Senior Executive Engineer, Roads, gave an update to the Members and referred to the